 The following is only a summary and does not contain all of the information that a prospective investor should consider before investing in Carlyle AlpInvest Private Markets Fund (the "Fund").
-Before investing in the Fund, a prospective investor should carefully read the more detailed information appearing elsewhere in this prospectus, including the section titled "Types of Investments and Related Risks" beginning on page 37, the statement of additional information and the agreement and declaration of trust of the Fund, as may be amended from time to time (the "Declaration of Trust").
+Before investing in the Fund, a prospective investor should carefully read the more detailed information appearing elsewhere in this prospectus, including the section titled "Types of Investments and Related Risks" beginning on page 21, the statement of additional information and the agreement and declaration of trust of the Fund, as may be amended from time to time (the "Declaration of Trust").

-THE FUND

-The Fund is a newly organized Delaware statutory trust that is registered under the 1940 Act as a non-diversified, closed-end management investment company.
-The Fund was organized as a Delaware statutory trust on December 7, 2021.
+THE FUND The Fund is a Delaware statutory trust that is registered under the 1940 Act as a non-diversified, closed-end management investment company.
+The Fund was organized as a Delaware statutory trust on December 7, 2021, and commenced operations on January 3, 2023.